Webners1/OStrike/packages/zen-bull-netting/docs/src/src/ZenBullNetting.sol/contract.ZenBullNetting.md

 ZBN02: OTC price tolerance is greater than max OTC tolerance price
 ZBN03: Amount to queue for deposit is less than min amount
 ZBN04: Can not dequeue deposited amount because auction is already live and force dequeued not activated
-ZBN05: Amount of ETH to deposit left in the queue is less than min amount
+ZBN05: Amount of BCH to deposit left in the queue is less than min amount
 ZBN06: Queued deposit is not longer than 1 week to force dequeue
 ZBN07: Amount of ZenBull to queue for withdraw is less than min amount
 ZBN08: Amount of ZenBull to withdraw left in the queue is less than min amount
 ZBN09: Queued withdraw is not longer than 1 week to force dequeue
-ZBN10: ETH quantity to net is less than queued for deposits
+ZBN10: BCH quantity to net is less than queued for deposits
 ZBN11: ZenBull quantity to net is less than queued for withdraws
 ZBN12: ZenBull Price too high
 ZBN13: ZenBull Price too low